sonots/sonots.github.io/source/_posts/2014-05-07-norikra-vs-influxdb.markdown

 MAXBY      | YES     | NO       |
 MINBY      | YES     | NO       |

-NOTE: Norikra supports UDF, so users can create functions by themselves if want
+NOTE: Norikra supports UDF, so users can create functions by themselves if they want

 ### SQL Features